“Do I have to take my shoes off?”

 Sure enough, just as quickly as my anorexia had begun, thanks to IVIG and steroids, suddenly, I stopped being afraid of food and the life-saving weight restoration process.
 Anorexia isn’t supposed to go away that fast, so we all assumed my behaviors were the result of brain inflammation that we knew was dying down.

 Slowly, over the next few months, I worked with a nutritionist to return to a healthy weight.

 Although I haven’t had classic anorexia since 2016, my behaviors slowly became disordered in other ways as I gained weight.
 When I got beyond where I was before I got sick, I freaked out and reverted to restricting.
 Then I binged the pounds back on.
 Then I felt bad about myself and restricted again.
 Then I binged more and more, and before I knew it, I was in an unending cycle of binging and then exercising or starving myself to keep from gaining weight.

 But please understand: this isn’t about trying to conform to society’s beauty standards.
-I spend all of thirty seconds on my makeup each day and never comb my hair, so I don’t much care about what others think of how I look.
+I spend all of thirty seconds on my makeup each day and rarely style my hair, so my appearance isn’t exactly my top priority.
 No, my eating disorder is an uncontrollable compulsion that I’m terrified to stop—no matter how much I’d like to.